9io9

-9Spitch is a gravitationally lensed system of two galaxies.
+ASW0009io9 (9io9) is a gravitationally lensed system of two galaxies.
 The nearer galaxy is approximately 2 e9ly from Earth and is designated SDSS J020941.27+001558.4, while the lensed galaxy is 10 e9ly distant and is designated ASW0009io9 (shortened to 9io9).
-It was discovered in January 2014 by Zbigniew "Zbish" Chetnik, an amateur astronomer from Northamptonshire, England, while classifying images on the website Spacewarps.org.
+It was discovered in January 2014 by a group of citizen scientists, while classifying images on the website Spacewarps.org.
 The discovery was announced on the BBC television programme Stargazing Live.

-The term Spitch comes from Chetnik's nickname Zbish, after a BBC producer misheard his nickname.
+Name

+The Daily Mail mistakenly named the galaxy 9Spitch and spread the news that Chetnik was the only discoverer of this galaxy.
+The term 9Spitch comes from Zbigniew "Zbish" Chetnik's nickname Zbish, after a BBC producer misheard his nickname.
+Chetnik was however not the only one who discovered the galaxy.
+First the galaxy was classified on the website by volunteers, including Chetnik and then it was followed-up with professional telescopes by astronomers, who named it Red Radio Ring (RRR) or 9io9 after its Space Warps identifier.
+SIMBAD and NED lists ASW0009io9 as one of the official names.
+The name 9io9 is the official name of this galaxy and 9Spitch is a name adopted by one newspaper.

 Observations

-The Red Radio Ring (RRR) was discovered by four independent groups, including the Space Warps project using deep images from the Canada–France–Hawaii Telescope, a cross-match with Herschel-SPIRE and Planck images at 350 μm to identify strongly lensed dusty star-forming galaxies (DSFGs) and follow up with Large Millimeter Telescope, a detection with Herschel-SPIRE 500 μm images to identify strongly lensed DSFGs, and identification of 9Spitch as the strongest lensed DSFG in the 278 GHz maps from the Atacama Cosmology Telescope (ACT) and follow-up with the Green Bank Telescope.
+The Red Radio Ring (RRR) was discovered by four independent groups, including the Space Warps project using deep images from the Canada–France–Hawaii Telescope, a cross-match with Herschel-SPIRE and Planck images at 350 μm to identify strongly lensed dusty star-forming galaxies (DSFGs) and follow up with Large Millimeter Telescope, a detection with Herschel-SPIRE 500 μm images to identify strongly lensed DSFGs, and identification of 9io9 as the strongest lensed DSFG in the 278 GHz maps from the Atacama Cosmology Telescope (ACT) and follow-up with the Green Bank Telescope.

 The galaxy was studied with the Large Millimetre Telescope, which detected carbon monoxide in the lensed galaxy, and the Subaru Telescope, which detected different spectroscopic lines associated with star formation in the lensed galaxy.
 This study suggests a high star forming rate of about 2500 Mʘ yr −1 or a thousand times the star forming rate of the Milky Way.
-In the paper the name 9io9 is used instead of 9Spitch.
 The source reconstruction supports a compact core and an extended region, maybe indicative of a jet or lobe coming from an active galactic nucleus (AGN).
 The galaxy might be in the center of a large galaxy group or cluster and it will likely evolve into a massive elliptical galaxy.

 Observations with the Northern Extended Millimeter Array (NOEMA) and detailed reconstruction of the lensed galaxy suggests an approximately 3 kpc diameter rotating disk of gas.